Maluuba/newsqa/README.md

 type | The type of data this should be used for.
 Will be "train", "dev", or "test".
-questions | The questions about the story. q | A question about the story. isAnswerAbsent | Proportion of crowdsourcers that thought there was no answer to the question in the story. isQuestionBad | Proportion of crowdsourcers that said the question does not make sense. version | The version string for the dataset.
+questions | The questions about the story. q | A question about the story. consensus | The consensus answer.
+Can have start and end positions like in the example above or can be `{"badQuestion": true}` or `{"noAnswer": true}`. isAnswerAbsent | Proportion of crowdsourcers that thought there was no answer to the question in the story. isQuestionBad | Proportion of crowdsourcers that said the question does not make sense. version | The version string for the dataset.